craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Combat Mechanics and Positioning.md

 ## Equipment Slots
 To gain the benefits of a given item, you must assign it to a valid slot.
 You may only gain the benefits of a single item in a given slot.
 Some items may occupy more than one slot, in which case, you must assign it to all slots to gain its benefits.

-The item slots are as follows:
+The item slots are as follows (total of 13):
 	- Head (4)
 		- *Armor*
 		- Top of Head